Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 • Migraine;

-• sleep disorders;
+• Sleep disorders;

 • Depression, confusion.

-Prednisolone is a synthetic glucocorticoid hormone (glucocorticosteroid), similar in spectrum of therapeutic activity to those normally produced in the human body by the adrenal glands.
+Prednisolone is a synthetic glucocorticoid hormone (glucocorticosteroid), similar in its spectrum of therapeutic activity to those normally produced in the human body by the adrenal glands.

-Composition and form of release
+Composition and release form

-Clinico-pharmacological group: GCS for oral use.
+Clinical and pharmacological group: GCS for oral administration.

 • Active ingredient: 1 ml of solution contains prednisolone sodium phosphate in terms of prednisolone - 30 mg;